UmarFarooqkadri/train_test_data/devops.md

 5. Create a deployment and Service in the GKE Cluster.

-Note: Copy the kube config file to the kube-terraform folder.
+Note: Copy the kube config file to the kube-terraform folder or if you are using the default file then change the file path in the terraform code.

   ```a. cd EV```